Use of Computer, Internal Network, Electronic Mail, and Internet

 -

-Expect school to replace your phone if it is taken due to misuse.
+Expect school to replace your phone if it is taken due to misuse, damaged, lost, or stolen on school grounds.

 -